dp846/dp846/README.md

 # Hi, I'm Dan 👋
-A University Of Bath Student from the UK
+A second year University Of Bath Student from the UK

 ### More about me - [danparsley.co.uk](http://danparsley.co.uk/)